afong3/hardiness/README.md

 # Description
 Predicting grapevine cold hardiness in the Okanagan Valley, BC using data from 2012 - 2018 from multiple sites and varieties.
 Two modeling methods were used.
 The first was to train an SVR with a nonlinear 'rbf' kernel.
 The second method was to fit a linear Bayesian model.
 These two models did not have the same inputs or outputs.
 The SVR model predicted the absolute hardiness on a given day based on the maximum average temperature of the previous 14 days.
-The Bayesian model predicted the change in hardiness based on the change in Growing Degree Days over 5C (GDD5) from a sample at time, $$t$$, and the previous sample before that, $$t-1$$.
+The Bayesian model predicted the change in hardiness based on the change in Growing Degree Days over 5C (GDD5) from a sample at time, *t*, and the previous sample before that, *t-1*.

 # Directory Table of Contents